-The attempt to reflect the reality of vision did not only result in the elongated figures for which he is most famous, and the Tate exhibition will demonstrate his ver-- though often rather critical - visitor at Picasso's studio. satility and range.
+The attempt to reflect the reality of vision did not only result in the elongated figures for which he is most famous, and the Tate exhibition will demonstrate his versatility and range.
 There are more than 2,000 drawings and prints in the archive, and a handful of these will be on show, including some of the images he half-doodled into books.
 There will be lamps and vases, there will be paintings, and there will be the full range of sculptural forms - not all of which were thin.